Pentatrate/Penta-s-Beattools/README.md

 	You can immediately playtest your changes ingame.

 ## How to use (textGenerator.js)
+Included in Penta's Beattools.
+You shouldn't use the separate version (this).

 You should only use this tool if you know what you're doing as step 3 requires you to have minimal knowledge of how to code.

 0. Save your level.
 Beatblock may crash when you make an error here.